 Every day I receive calls from landlords wanting to hire me for LTB matters.

-If you are in Toronto or the GTA and you need to hire an experienced, licensed paralegal, contact me:
+If you need to hire an experienced, licensed paralegal, contact me: